ashish411033/Sales_Dashboard_Tableau_Project/README.md

 # Sales_Dashboard_Tableau_Project
 This Tableau project visualizes sales performance using datasets on Customers, Locations,  Orders, and Products.
-The interactive dashboard provides insights into regional sales trends,  top-performing products, customer distribution, and order value analysis to support data-driven  business decisions
+The interactive dashboard provides insights into sales and profit trends,  top-performing product, business KPI's and order value analysis to support data-driven  business decisions

 ## 📌 Project Overview